A lot of planning goes into running paid advertising — "Where should I run my ads?," "What audience should my business target?," and more.

 the past, they’re your friends.

-your target audience is in and what objective you have for your campaign, it’s
+your target audience is in and what your objective for your campaign is, it’s

 easy to see which type of offer will work the best to achieve the best results.